vlad003/data-structures-and-algorithms/02-linked-lists.md

 Prepending to a list is O(1) since you only have to switch two pointers.

-Insertion and deletion is O(n) since you have to traverse the list to the necessary position.
+Insertion and deletion are both O(n) since you have to traverse the list to the necessary position.
 Switching the pointers is O(1).